Fastpacking: Footwear

 Lightweight footwear is essential because it is estimated that "every pound on your feet equals 5 lb on your back", so that reducing the weight of boots by 2 lb rather is equivalent to "removing 10 lb from your pack".
-Most fastpackers wear running shoes.
-Most fastpackers who will be traveling on trails and uneven terrain will choose to wear lightweight trail running shoes which are designed to be lightweight and provide off-road grip in wet and dry conditions.
+Most fastpackers wear running shoes or if traveling on trails and uneven terrain, will choose to wear lightweight trail running shoes which are designed to be lightweight and provide off-road grip in wet and dry conditions.

 Shelter

 A tarp provides the lightest type of shelter as it can weigh 1 lb or less, and can be strung from a tree, or propped with branches.

 Ten Essentials

 The Ten Essentials that are recommended to all hikers: